burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 1. Print and Println

-Motivation wit new way to `print` is to work in another with API for file stream I/O.
+Motivation with a new way to `print` is to work in another with the API for file stream I/O.
 * It is shorter
 * There are promises from standardization community that `std::print()` and `std::println()` slightly faster compare to `std::cout << std::format("Hello {}", name);` and faster compare to `printf()`.